DS-Homebrew/TWiLightMenu/README.md

-# SRLoader
+# DSiMenu++
-SRLoader is a frontend for nds-bootstrap for DSi, and flashcards.
+DSiMenu++ is an open-source DSi Menu upgrade/replacement, and frontend for nds-bootstrap for DSi, and flashcards.

 # Building
 Building this app by yourself require DEVKITARM with DEVKITPRO.
 You will also need [Easy GL2D](https://www.odrive.com/s/895059a5-673c-4b3c-b3dd-8dbf0cbd8c6f-5af9d7f4) ([source](https://www.odrive.com/s/eb3e676a-be1b-4a18-bc7d-67f25c80eb42-5917ab0b)).
 Place .a file at `devkitPro/libnds/lib`.